Way of the Li Family: Baopuzi

-Ge Hong's 317 Baopuzi ("Master Who Embraces Simplicity") has the oldest extant references to the Way of the Li Family.
-They occur in a context (chapter 9, Daoyi 道意The Meaning of "the Way") where Ge argued against many ancient customs of Chinese folk religion, including shamanism and sacrifices.
+Ge Hong's 317 ('Master Who Embraces Simplicity') has the oldest extant references to the Way of the Li Family.
+They occur in a context (chapter 9, Daoyi [道意] 'The Meaning of "the Way) where Ge argued against many ancient customs of Chinese folk religion, including shamanism and sacrifices.
 He explained his personal "conviction that ghosts and gods have no power" and dismissed all sacrifices to temple gods as useless.